mohannadnaj-archive/active-state/README.md

 - Exploring the code in [src/helper.php](src/helper.php), at first glance you may see some issues to be fixed:
     - Why it's not OOP?
     - why there is no static class to hold the values?
-    - why `...$params` used for retrieving function arguments so it's not compatible with older PHP versions?
     - ..etc.

 Thanks for considering contributing to this project.